bryanateoan/project-nodejs-buildpack/README.md

 # Contrast Project Node.js Buildpack

+Thank you for your interest in joining Contrast Security.

+Your project is to:

+* Fork or clone this repository
-Your project is to add a after-complile Hook to this buildpack.
+* Add an after-complile Hook to this buildpack.
 The hook can do anything you want, print a message, show the current weather, output CPU statistics.

-Please write tests to validate your hook.
+* Write tests to validate your hook.
+* Send us a link to your repository

 ### Building the Buildpack

 To build this buildpack, you'll need [Go](https://www.golang.org) installed.
+I recommend 1.12 or later.
+The buildpack will not build on 1.10 or earlier.

 Once Go is installed, run the following commands from the buildpack's directory: